 - 6 strips bacon, cooked and cut into small pieces

 - 1/2 cup shredded mozzarella cheese

 - salt and pepper

-- In a large mixing bowl combine peas, bacon, onions, cheese, and mayonnaise and mix well.
+- In a large mixing bowl combine thawed peas (drained of any excess water), cut bacon, diced red onions, shredded cheddar cheese, and mayonnaise and mix all pea salad ingredients well.

-- Refrigerate 4 hours or overnight.
-Mix well before serving.
+- Refrigerate pea salad 4 hours or overnight.
+Mix well before serving to prevent settling.

 Chill for atleast 4 hours and keep cold prior to serving.